I’m helping those unfortunate ones, and I want YOUR help to spread the message.

 My name is Edward Khoo & I was officially diagnosed with PTSD, OCD & depression before I discovered inner peace with the help of weight lifting.
 As a way to express my gratitude towards this wonderful sport that has completely changed my life around, I have created this website to share my knowledge with anyone who’s interested in transforming their lives.
 It has taken me months to set this website up, & years of trials and errors before achieving this physique.
 Please consider sharing this website on social media sites if you find it useful.

-With just a single click, your effort can save someone else’s life.
+With just a single click, your effort can potentially save someone else’s life.

 “No pain, no gain”.